Rhapsody Project Partners

 Our partners help us explore cultural heritage at festivals, schools, and community centers across the Pacific Northwest.
 As annual hosts for our program's Songster students, each partner creates more opportunities to study with culture bearers and perform live.

-The Centrum Foundation's PT Acoustic Blues Festival has partnered with the Rhapsody Project to bring young people from historically marginalized communities to the Acoustic Blues & Fiddle Tunes workshops.
+The Centrum Foundation's Port Townsend Acoustic Blues Festival has partnered with the Rhapsody Project to bring young people from historically marginalized communities to the Acoustic Blues & Fiddle Tunes workshops.
 Our Rhapsody Songsters are given the opportunity to study with internationally renowned blues masters, facilitated by our instructors and chaperones.

 Northwest Folklife has supported our mission to facilitate cross-cultural, cross-generational interactions through roots music since our inception.
 Our students and instructors have been featured for a two hour-long showcase at the NW Folklife Festival each year since 2014, and our concert series has been supported through their promotional support.